Discover ways to incorporate journaling into your social studies block using these social writing prompts.

 33. The front page headline of the local newspaper reads, “MLK Parade a Success Despite Downpour!”.
 Write the news story.

 34. Explain why your country is a great place to live.

 35. Draft a letter to a pen pal in another country telling her about the highlights and traditions of your country.
 Then ask about hers.

 36. What do you think were the most challenging aspects of living 100 years ago?

 37. As a citizen of your country, what are some of your civic duties?
 How do civic duties benefit all?

-Now you have a collection of social studies writing prompts to use during writer’s workshop and also as homework, bell work, or as early finisher activities.
+Now you have a collection of social studies writing prompts to use for various writing activities.

 Download lined paper to use with social studies writing prompts.